Hip and Knee pain diagnosis and treatment

 Do you suffer from Hip and Knee complaints?

 Hip and knee and disorders can occur at any age.
 They can be caused by exercise, overuse or degeneration.
 Sometimes it is unclear whether the pain in the hip stems from a disorder of the hip joint or whether it is caused by a disorder elsewhere in the body, such as the back, pelvis or knee.
-Experts agree that one leading cause to pain and problems with your hip and knee joints is weak leg muscles and lack of exercise.
-It is important that the exercise is safe, controlled and precise.
+Experts agree that one leading cause of pain and problems with your hip and knee joints is lack of exercise.
+To improve strength and mobility, it is important that the exercise is safe, controlled and precise.

 Go directly to:

 - Common Hip and Knee Pain symptoms

 - Reasons for the Hip and Knee problems

 Hip and Knee pain can be caused by injuries, repetitive strain, mechanical problems, and different types of arthritis.
 The strength of your muscles is a key factor to hip and knee problems.
 Your hip muscles, like the gluteus medius, control the position of your knees when you are walking, running, or jumping.